SohomM/Elevate-Labs/README.md

 with open('filename.txt', 'w') as file:
     file.write('Hello, world!')
 ```
-This creates the file if it doesn't exist or overwrites it if it does.[5][8]
+This creates the file if it doesn't exist or overwrites it if it does.

 ***